open-horizon/examples/edge/doc/Container-Registries.md

    `registry.ng.bluemix.net/<namespace>/<arch/image>:<version>`

-### Create a Read/Write Token For Publishing Services and Patterns
+### Create a Read/Write Token For Publishing Services
-The golang docker api package that `hzn exchange service publish` uses doesn't support the specific flavor of authentication that `bx cr login` uses.
-In addition, you can't use `bx cr login` on non-x86 systems if you are developing and publishing there.
-Both of these problems can be overcome by creating a read/write token for yourself.
-With that you can use `docker login` (instead of `bx cr login`) and then use all of the normal docker and hzn commands.
+To push a docker image to the IBM Cloud container registry (including having `hzn exchange service publish` do it for you)  you must create a read/write token for yourself.
+With that you can use `docker login` (instead of `bx cr login`) and then use all of the normal `docker` and `hzn` commands.

 To create the read/write token:

    `bx cr token-add --description '...' --non-expiring --readwrite`

 The output should contain a line that begins with “Token”, then whitespace, then a long string of characters.
 That long string is your token.
 You can ignore everything else in that output.
-To use this token with docker login, use a user name of “token” (i.e., literally those 5 characters) and then pass the token created above as the password:
+To use this token with docker login, use a user name of “token” (literally those 5 characters) and then pass the token created above as the password:

    `docker login -u token -p 'WJh3NDJ2…' registry.ng.bluemix.net`

-Or you could alternatively [create an API key](https://console.bluemix.net/docs/services/Registry/registry_tokens.html#registry_access).
+Alternatively, you can [create an API key](https://console.bluemix.net/docs/services/Registry/registry_tokens.html#registry_access) and use that in the `docker login` command.

 ### Create Read-Only Token For Horizon Users
 To enable Horizon edge nodes to pull your service container images, you need to create a read-only token that Horizon can use on your edge nodes to access to your private namespace in the IBM Cloud Container Registry.
 The bx command below will create such a token: